ugueto/cli-log-analysis/README.md

 In order to use this app, you must have a sample log file in the same format as the sample data.
 If not, please use the sample data.

+_To be developed in future versions_:
+- Bug fixes.
+- Multiple files/directory as input_path.
-(Different formats will be supported in later versions)
+- Different log formats will be supported.
+- Clean up software design.
+- Implement unit testing.

 To better understand functionality, read the comments on instructions.txt file.